SheepTester/uxdy/README.md

   - Feature: search buildings by code.
 - **Finding what classes are taught by a professor this quarter.** What classes is Sworder teaching next quarter?
   - Feature: search sections by professor.

-Planned uses:

 - **Determining when a professor is free.** I want to schedule a meeting with my professor.
 When might they be free?
   - Feature: calendar view for a professor.
-Note: this might have privacy implications, tread carefully.
 - **Guiding students to buildings.** Where is Mosaic?
 It's next to Wolftown.
   - Feature: link to buildings directly, include photos of buildings.